Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 * **Reference**:  [Service connections in Azure Pipelines - Azure Pipelines | Microsoft Docs](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml).
 Use the settings described above when following the instructions.

-### Step: 2.2: Configure Azure DevOps Pipeline Environment
+### Step 2.2: Configure Azure DevOps Pipeline Environment

 An environment is a collection of resources that you can target with deployments from a pipeline.
 Typical examples of environment names are Dev, Test, QA, Staging, and Production.
 More information such as benefits of using Environments can be found in [Azure Docs](https://docs.microsoft.com/azure/devops/pipelines/process/environments).